barajale/3D_forest/README.md

-# 3D_forest
+3D forest QSM project

-Creating QSM Models in completed in two parts; Stripping Leafs and Creating QSM Models
+Creating QSM Models in completed in two parts; Stripping Leaves and Creating QSM Models

 This process produced accurate QSM model of Coastal Red Woods compared to known good AGB measurements.
 Not yet understood if this process works for other tree species.

-Required Programs:
+### Required Programs:
 	- Matlab
 	- Python
 	- Anaconda (command line) https://docs.anaconda.com/anaconda/install/index.html

-*** Running Leaf Seperator ***
+### Running Leaf Separator

-	Activate / Setup Conda Enviroment
+	#### Activate / Setup Conda Environment

-	 	Activate conda enviroment:  conda activate leaf-Envi
+	 	Activate conda environment:  conda activate leaf-Envi

-	 	If your conda enviroment has not already been initalized use the following commmand: conda env create --file bio-env.txt This will only work for osx-64 architure.
-If you are using a different operating systems use the package-list.txt file to install the packages
+	 	If your conda environment has not already been initialized use the following command: conda env create --file bio-env.txt This will only work for osx-64 architecture.
+If you are using a different operating system use the package-list.txt file to install the packages

-	 	Setting up the envoirment to work properly is challenging and tricky When installing packages try to only use: conda install [package name] some packages were not avaible throught the conda installer so instead you may need to use pip install [package name] for some packages but try to avoid
+	 	Setting up the environment to work properly is challenging and tricky When installing packages try to only use: conda install [package name] some packages were not available through the conda installer so instead you may need to use pip install [package name] for some packages but try to avoid

 	 	tip:
-	 	from the command line you can check if the tlseperation module or any other module is install correctly by lauching an inline pythoin shell with the following command: python2.7
+	 	from the command line you can check if the tlseperation module or any other module is installed correctly by launching an inline python shell with the following command: python2.7
-		Then check for the module with this command: import tlseparation No errors means it's properly installed
+		Then check for the module with this command: import tlseparation No errors mean it's properly installed

-	Run Seperation
+	#### Run Separation

 		python2.7 Leaf_Seperator.py

 		Errors could be a result from a package being installed incorrectly.
 Try the trouble shooting tip in section above.

-		An Error can also occur in the leaf seperation process.
-You can attempt to use a different seperation function by uncommenting the following line. make sure to comment out the line above
+		An Error can also occur in the leaf separation process.
+You can attempt to use a different separation function by uncommenting the following line. make sure to comment out the line above

 			wood, leaf = tls.scripts.nopath_generic_tree(arr[:, :3])

-	Sort by Height
+	#### Sort by Height

-		No good way of sorting unless you have an excel sheet.
+		Using your own method, sort trees into height categories and place sorted trees into the height_1 - height_3 folders under the Wood_Struture_Trees folder.
+More height folders can be added as desired.

-*** Running QSM Modeling ***
+### Running QSM Modeling

 	based on which tree height class your processing.
-You'll need to adjust the create_input.m file in /TreeQSM-master/src/
+You'll need to adjust the create_input.m file in /TreeQSM-master/src/ AND update the pth variable in the Run_QSM.m file to the correct height folder

-	Suggested inputs parameters for create_input.m
+	#### Suggested inputs parameters for create_input.m

 		Small - 2 - 10 meters
 			inputs.PatchDiam1 = [0.020 .03];